LeFreq/JusticeLeague/README.md

 FEELING THE LOSS OF HUMAN POTENTIAL?
-WELCOME TO FIGHT CLUB.
+WELCOME TO THE FIGHT CLUB.

 "This is not about fighting your neighbor, unless your neighbot is total jerk.
 No, our purpose is to ADD order to the anarchy." -- fight club founder<br>
 And Jesus said "many who are first will be last, and the last first."
 Matt 19:30